1-20 of 176 Search Results for

 Published: 01 July 2022

-... and politics of those who do not or would rather not participate, and yet still constitute and contribute to the public and affective sphere.
+... of those who do not or would rather not participate, and yet still constitute and contribute to the public and affective sphere.
 But Ingraham's examples of how “togetherness” among these subjects is created quickly moves beyond their direct intersubjective individual gestures like Get Well cards...